KC-Nick/personal-react-portfolio/README.md

 ## Future Plans

-Currently working on connecting a way to save the contact and update contact page for input from, looking at APIs such as Mailjet or EmailJS.
 Also, I want to tweak the page's images to be outside urls to save loading, and I want to implement a way to transition from one image in the background to another more smoothly in the Resume page.

 ## Credits